bibbox/bibbox-documentation/docs/dev_v4_start.md

 #### Back-End Details

-The Backend Code can be grouped the backend code regarding:<br>
+The Backend code can be grouped the backend code regarding:<br>

 * api: Code implementing the Flask API calls it uses code defined in
-    * the Bibbox Folder: Implements the file Handling and data I/O providing the neccesary JSON Data  to the API calls.
+    * the Bibbox Folder: Implements the file handling and data I/O providing the neccesary JSON data  to the API calls.
-* celeryconfig files and tasks
+* celery config files and tasks
 * models contains the DB implementations for the database
     * services implements the SQL-Alchemy services consuming the models
 * static features Api spec files in different formats